Richard Leakey

 Richard Erskine Frere Leakey FRS (19 December 1944 – 2 January 2022) was a Kenyan paleoanthropologist, conservationist and politician.
 Leakey held a number of official positions in Kenya, mostly in institutions of archaeology and wildlife conservation.
-He was Director of the National Museum of Kenya, founded the NGO WildlifeDirect and was the chairman of the Kenya Wildlife Service.
+He was director of the National Museum of Kenya, founded the NGO WildlifeDirect, and was the chairman of the Kenya Wildlife Service.
+Leakey served in the powerful office of cabinet secretary and head of public service during the tail end of President Daniel Toroitich Arap Moi's government.

-Leakey co-founded the Turkana Basin Institute in an academic partnership with Stony Brook University, where he was an anthropology professor.
+Leakey co-founded the "Turkana Basin Institute" in an academic partnership with Stony Brook University, where he was an anthropology professor.
 He served as the chair of the Turkana Basin Institute until his death.

 Early life

 Earliest years

 Richard Erskine Frere Leakey was born on 19 December 1944 in Nairobi.
 As a small boy, Leakey lived in Nairobi with his parents: Louis Leakey, curator of the Coryndon Museum, and Mary Leakey, director of the Leakey excavations at Olduvai, and his two brothers, Jonathan and Philip.
 The Leakey brothers had a very active childhood.
 All the boys had ponies and belonged to the Langata Pony Club.
 Sometimes the whole club were guests at the Leakeys' for holidays and vacations.
 Leakey's parents founded the Dalmatian Club of East Africa and won a prize in 1957.
 Dogs and many other pets shared the Leakey home.
 The Leakey boys participated in games conducted by both adults and children, in which they tried to imitate early humans, catching springhare and small antelope by hand on the Serengeti.
 They drove lions and jackals from the kill to see if they could do it.